-24.4 The provisions of Clause 24.1 shall apply to the cases where a Lender receives any repayment of debt obligations it has against the Borrower under this Agreement as a result of compulsory execution or exercise of security interest (excluding any security interest offered upon consent pursuant to Clause 21.2 or the proviso of Clause 21.3) through foreclosure by the Lender’s petition with respect to certain assets of the Borrower (hereafter, in this Clause 24.4, the “Compulsory Execution”), or as a result of the Lender requesting a distribution in relation to the Compulsory Execution by any third party.
+(i) If a Lender receives any repayment of debt obligations it has against the Borrower under this Agreement as a result of compulsory execution or exercise of security interest other than the Permitted Security Interest through foreclosure by the Lender’s petition with respect to certain assets of the Borrower (the “Compulsory Execution”); or

+(ii) If a Lender receives any repayment of debt obligations it has against the Borrower under this Agreement as a result of the Lender requesting a distribution (excluding any request for distribution based on the Permitted Security Interest) in relation to the Compulsory Execution or exercise of security interest through foreclosure by a third party’s petition.

-Provided, however, that upon applying the provisions of Clause 24.1, the amount equal to any expenses arising from its performance of Compulsory Execution (including attorney’s fees) or any expenses arising from its request for a distribution in relation to the Compulsory Execution by any third party (including attorney’s fees) shall belong to the Lender, and the Agent shall calculate the Intended Distribution Amount assuming that the amount of any proceeds earned as a result of the Compulsory Execution, less such expenses, were paid to the Agent.
+Provided, however, that upon applying the provisions of Clause 24.1, the Agent shall specify the receivables that the Agent or a Lender other than the Lender performing the Compulsory Execution should have received, and calculate the amount of such receivables assuming that the amount equal to any expenses arising from its performance of Compulsory Execution (including attorney’s fees) or any expenses arising from its request for a distribution in relation to the Compulsory Execution by any third party (including attorney’s fees) belongs to the Lender, and that the amount of any proceeds earned as a result of the Compulsory Execution, less such expenses, were paid to the Agent.]

+24.4 [Notwithstanding the provisions of the preceding paragraph,] in the case described below, the assignment of receivables provided for in Clause 24.1 will not be performed, and only the relevant Lender may receive repayment; provided, however, that if the Agent and All Lenders separately agree, the security interest created by the Borrower in accordance with the provisions of the proviso of Clause 21.3 that is a Permitted Security Interest shall be subject to such agreement:

+(i) If the Lender exercises the Permitted Security Interest;

+(ii) If the Lender receives any repayment of debt obligations it has against the Borrower under this Agreement with respect to the Permitted Security Interest as a result of any compulsory enforcement or exercise of Security Interest through a foreclosure by a third party;

+(iii) If the Borrower disposes outside of court procedures (nin-i-baikyaku) of the assets subject to the Permitted Security Interest that have been granted in favour of a Lender as the secured party, and directly pays to that Lender the proceeds it receives from such disposal in order to perform its obligations under this Agreement, or performs its obligations under this Agreement by deed-in-lieu of performance (daibutsu bensai) of the assets subject to the Permitted Security Interest that have been granted in favour of a Lender as the secured party, and the debt obligations it owes to that Lender under this Agreement are extinguished in accordance with the provisions of Clause 23.5.

 25. Rights and Duties of the Agent